1. Home

 • Associate Members

-Founding Members are those party to the founding charter, or so designated at the discretion of the Executive Committee.
-Sustaining (passive) Members are those who, while not actively engaged in Association activities, share or sympathize with the aims of the Association, and financially support it through significant annual contributions.
+1. Founding Members are those parties to the founding charter, or so designated at the discretion of the Executive Committee.
+Sustaining (passive) Members are those who, while not actively engaged in Association activities, share or sympathise with the aims of the Association, and financially support it through significant annual contributions.

-If you wish to apply for membership with NEXUS-IBA, please email to members@nexus.org requesting a membership application form.
-Please include information on yourself or your organisation detailing any of the relevant activities as mentioned above.
+If you wish to apply for membership with NEXUS-IBA, please email members@nexus.org requesting a membership application form.
+Please include information about yourself or your organisation, detailing any relevant activities mentioned above.

-NEXUS-IBA is a non-profit association founded in 1990.
-We aim to provide all necessary means at our disposal for the effective dissemination of content on radio, the Internet and any media in general.
+NEXUS-IBA is a nonprofit association founded in 1990.
+We aim to provide all necessary means at our disposal for the effective dissemination of content across radio, the Internet, and all media in general.
 Membership with NEXUS-IBA includes prestigious organisations, as well as several other smaller organisations and radio program producers.

 NEXUS-IBA today

-Today the association is re-focusing as a technology mediator or facilitator, to enable our members and end-users to make full use of the recent developments in technology, cloud and media, including broadcasting and the Internet.
+Today, the Association is refocusing as a technology mediator or facilitator, enabling our members and end-users to fully utilise recent developments in technology, cloud, and media, including broadcasting and the Internet.

-To fulfil its aims, NEXUS-IBA also offers networking and consulting services to medium and large organisations as an International Internet Service Provider, and has been in training programs aimed to teachers and parents on the role of emerging technologies.
-People working for NEXUS-IBA are professionals, teachers, University professors and researchers, journalists, students and engineers, some of them devoting their spare time and resources as a public service to the global community.
-On June 15, 1995, NEXUS-International Broadcasting Association was officially approved for association with the Department of Public Information of the United Nations, and for the last 20 years has been actively working in promoting the work and activities of both UN and UNESCO.
+To fulfil its aims, NEXUS-IBA also offers networking and consulting services to medium and large organisations as an International Internet Service Provider, and has been involved in training programs aimed at teachers and parents on the role of emerging technologies.
+People working for NEXUS-IBA are professionals, including teachers, University professors, researchers, journalists, students, and engineers, some of whom devote their spare time and resources to public service for the global community.
+On June 15, 1995, NEXUS-International Broadcasting Association was officially approved as an associate of the Department of Public Information of the United Nations and has been actively promoting the work and activities of both the United Nations and UNESCO for the past 20 years.

 WorldDirector CDN and Global Cloud technology